 WHY IS IT IMPORTANT FOR H&M TO BE AN INDUSTRY FRONTRUNNER WHEN IT COMES TO SUSTAINABILITY?

-“The main driver for H&M is simply that we recognize that the fashion industry can’t continue to operate using its current model; the planet doesn’t have enough natural resources for this to be feasible.
-Working to move our business to a circular model is non-negotiable.”
+“The main driver for H&M is simply that we recognise that the fashion industry can’t continue to operate using its current model; the planet doesn’t have enough natural resources for this to be feasible.
+Working to move our business to a circular model is non-negotiable.

-“With our size, we also have an opportunity to create change.
-We are well-positioned to impact our industry in a positive way.
-I have seen on the ground the positive impact we have on people, communities and the environment by making the right decisions and doing the right thing.”
+“With our size, we also have an opportunity to create a change.
+We are well positioned to impact our industry in a positive way.
+I have seen on the ground the positive impact we have on people, communities and the environment by making the right decisions and doing the right thing.

 WHAT PREVENTS H&M FROM BECOMING A FULLY SUSTAINABLE BRAND TODAY?